A framing hammer is essentially the same as a regular claw hammer except:

 Milled Face Prevents Slipping

 Finally, some framing hammers may have a ridged or milled hammer face.
-I say "may" because regular claw hammers may have milled faces, and vice versa, there are framing hammers that may not have this.
+While regular claw hammers may have milled faces, and vice versa, there are framing hammers that may not have this.